AriaSalvatrice/AriaModules/doc/donations.md

-This module collection of modules is free software.
+This collection of modules is free software.

 If you wish to send me a tip for my modules, at this time, donations can only be accepted in the form of [pay-what-you-want album purchases](https://ariasalvatrice.bandcamp.com/releases).
 Feel free to send me a message along with the donation: <woof@aria.dog>!